slowernews/wisdom-tldr/chapters/chapter_3_action.md

 History shows that the way out of trench warfare is the use of asymmetric weaponry.
 If you're using basically the same strategy with basically the same resources as your competitor, you're in a war of attrition.
 -->

----
-### On surrendering

-Use this opportunity to re-create yourself.
-'It only hurts when you don't have time to prepare for the fall' -- Tony Hawk

-> *'Surrender conceals great power: lulling the enemy into complacency, it give you time to recoup, time to undermine, time for revenge.'*

-> *'Use the surrender tactic: transform weakness into power.'
-'Re-create yourself.' -- Robert Greene (22nd and 25th law of power)*

-> *'The greatest revenge is success.' -- Frank Sinatra*